neicnordic/sensitive-data-archive/postgresql/rollback.docs/23_expand_files_table_with_storage_locations.rollback.md

 ```sql
 SELECT max(version) AS current_version FROM sda.dbschema_version;
 ```
-if result of query is not 23, do not proceed with instructions.
+If result of query is not 23, do not proceed with instructions.

 ## Rollback instructions
 The schema rollback is recommended to be executed in a transaction, as if something goes wrong during the rollback